EronAlves1996/annotations-new/Project Polyglot Blog Roadmap.md

     - [x] register
     - [x] login
 - [ ] For blog post, it gonna have a boolean flag, indicating if it's a draft or not
+- [ ] restructure project to a more suitable structure
 - [ ] Path parameters required routes
 	- [ ] Comments
 		- [ ] edit comment